 Looking for some new recipe ideas for that head of cabbage in your refrigerator?
 Here are 8 creative ideas ranging from classic coleslaw to soup to cabbage rolls and more.

 When buying cabbage look for firm heads that seem relatively heavy.
-Leaves should have good color and be fairly firm, without blemishes or signs of wilting along the edges.
+Leaves should have good colour and be fairly firm, without blemishes or signs of wilting along the edges.

 This classic coleslaw can be made ahead and keeps well for several days!